:any-link CSS Pseudo Class

 Browser Support

-The following table will show you the current browser support for the CSS :any-link pseudo class.
+The following information will show you the current browser support for the CSS :any-link pseudo class.
+Hover over a browser icon to see the version that first introduced support for this CSS psuedo class.

 Desktop